iechor/docs/content/contribute/components/accordions.md

 ---
-description: components and formatting examples used in Docker's docs
+description: components and formatting examples used in iEchor's docs
 title: Accordions
 toc_max: 3
 ---